shrivastava95/odia-dictionary/README.md

 - `parsed_dicts` - stores the final output csv
 - `parsed_pdfs` - stores the intermediate pdfs generated using Tesseract OCR for each processed image
 - `parsed_texts` - stores the intermediate texts generated from the intermediate pdfs
-- `scripts` - stores the scripts necessary for parsing the dictionary.
+- `src` - stores the scripts necessary for parsing the dictionary.

 **Files**
 - `.env` - stores the OPENAPI_SECRET_KEY variable